gjftns7220/UAIS-Alberta-Wildfires-Datathon/README.md

 Welcome to my project page for the Undergraduate Artificial Intelligence Society (UAIS) 2023 Alberta Wildfires Datathon.

+I have designed a comprehensive machine-learning model to predict Alberta’s fire sizes based on real-life data.
+The competition spanned 16 days, involving 10 teams, and concluded with the awarding of 1st Place.

 You can check the official results here:[Leaderboard](https://github.com/UndergraduateArtificialIntelligenceClub/September-2023-Datathon-Submission-Results/tree/main)

 **Flowchart Overview**